Phone Sec - Comm Fail means that the Communications Failed to complete the last time the Secondary Telephone Line was tested by the panel.

 - Silence - Before any signal is sent

-- Dial Tone - The panel has "picked up the phone" (the panel electronically takes the handset of the telephone "Off Hook").
+- Dial Tone - The panel has "picked up the phone" (using a relay, the panel electronically takes the handset of the telephone "Off Hook").
 Once the local telephone is Off-Hook, the phone company sends a dial tone back to the panel

 - Dialing Touch Tones - The panel is "dialing the number"